-To top it all, February is low season in Rome.
-With fewer crowds, sightseeing is a breeze and travelers can get a glimpse of Rome’s true soul: intimate, messy and immensely charming.
+To top it all, February is a low season in Rome.
+With fewer crowds, sightseeing is a breeze and travelers can get a glimpse of Rome’s true soul: intimate, messy, and immensely charming.

 There are many things to see in Rome both on and off the main tourist track.

 Among Rome’s main landmarks, the Colosseum, Roman forum, and the Vatican are worth a visit and the same can be said about the Pantheon and the city’s most famous squares such as Piazza Navona and Campo de’ Fiori.

 The best way to visit Rome is to kit yourself up with good walking shoes and slowly go from one site to another.

 Rome’s main landmarks are not far from each other and you can see many of them even with just one day in Rome or limited time in the city.